-This course provides the second half of the internship experience requirement for the master's program in Ontario.
+This course provides the internship experience requirement for the master's program in Ontario.
 Candidates will complete 300 internship hours.
 The course includes seminar sessions throughout the internship.
 The internship experiences are aligned with the program standards from Educational Leadership Constituent Council.